Sunday, November 30, 2008

 Last week was a busy one for me and the General.
 I had to prepare for a meeting with one of our customers for an avionics box.
 This meeting is called "Critical Design Review," where we go over the design and manufacturing process.
 I had to put together some slides to describe the work the Engineering Services was doing in support of this program.
 The design review went well and our customer was quite happy with our progress in the program.
 I have completed six months of employment with General Electric and I am getting more and more comfortable with the work I do for the company.

-I also drove by my high school, which has changed.
-There is a new science building and some updated signs.
+new science building and some updated signs.
 The original high school was completed in 1969 when only large corporations, universities and the government had computers.
 Thus a new building dedicated to the study of science is a great upgrade to one of the best high schools in the state.

-No trip back to Grosse Pointe would be complete without a stop by Lake St. Clair.
+Lake St. Clair.
 I was able to park my car near the Lake and wander across Lakeshore Drive to take a few pictures.
 I think I found a house on Lakeshore that Deirdre would love.
 The only problem is that the asking price is $3.5 million.
 Maybe if the price drops a little we will most likely make an offer.

 I wanted to be back in EGR by noon in the hope that I could work on clearing some leaves.
 I left my parent's home a little before 8AM so I was back home before 11AM.
 Now the slacker Sunday has begun in earnest!